Cost-of-living payments not enough to meet scale of the problem, say MPs

 “It should maintain the ad-hoc payment system for those on legacy benefits as these benefits cannot be so easily uprated.”

+Details of the fund should be better communicated and advertised, and the application process should be made more accessible, it said.

-The household support fund allows local authorities in England to make discretionary payments to people in need of help towards bills.
+The household support fund allows local authorities in England to make discretionary payments to people in need of help with bills.

 Sir Stephen Timms, chair of the Work and Pensions Committee, said: “While the support payments have made an important impact in helping those most in need during these difficult times, the overall package has offered just a short-term reprieve for many, while others have slipped through the safety net altogether.